mansam/fossbox/content/ramstush-all-around-updates.md

 Author: ramstush
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Well it has been quite some time since my last blog post and there has been a ...
+Summary: Well it has been quite some time since my last blog post and there has been a BOAT load of happenings going on in FOSSLAND.
+SkyTime, Lemonade Stand, are all on their way to become solid-fantastic things!
+SkyTime:  We in the SkyTime Team were recently accepted to the White House in Washington DC because of our activity at the National Civic Hack-a-thon a couple weeks ago.
+We originally planned on working with SkyTime because we weren't happy with how it performed on the XO laptop.
+We needed to u ...

 Well it has been quite some time since my last blog post and there has been a BOAT load of happenings going on in FOSSLAND.
 SkyTime, Lemonade Stand, are all